 Important note: this template comes as a zip file with multiple files and folders within it.
 It is a good idea to familiarize yourself with each of the included files and to read the introductory chapter so you are well equipped to make use of this template.

 This thesis was originally created by André Miede based on Robert Bringhurst’s seminal book on typography “The Elements of Typographic Style”.
-The template has been modified to fit the commenting style of this website to make it easier to use.
+The template has been modified to fit the commenting style of this website to make it easier to use by Vel.

-This template is licensed under the GNU General Public License (v2).
+This template is licensed under a GNU General Public License (v3) license.